ubernion/applied_ai_takehome/README.md

 Third, we introduce the **User** role, which obviously represents the end user of our little project.
 The **User** should be able to request permission to speak (just click a button).
 If denied, the Host just tells them and the show continues.

 The token budget works by appending a max_tokens setting in the request that's gonna be the budget itself, which will represent talking time.

-Can be a webapp, CLI, whatever - any medium works.
+The hand-in can be a webapp, CLI, whatever - any medium works.
 The conversation should keep going even if the user never participates (it's like a radio show!).